Subgiant: Subgiant branch

 The subgiant branch is a stage in the evolution of low to intermediate mass stars.
 Stars with a subgiant spectral type are not always on the evolutionary subgiant branch, and vice versa.
 For example, the stars FK Com and 31 Com both lie in the Hertzsprung Gap and are likely evolutionary subgiants, but both are often assigned giant luminosity classes.
 The spectral classification can be influenced by metallicity, rotation, unusual chemical peculiarities, etc. The initial stages of the subgiant branch in a star like the sun are prolonged with little external indication of the internal changes.
 One approach to identifying evolutionary subgiants include chemical abundances such as Lithium which is depleted in subgiants, and coronal emission strength.

 As the fraction of hydrogen remaining in the core of a main sequence star decreases, the core temperature increases and so the rate of fusion increases.
 This causes stars to evolve slowly to higher luminosities as they age and broadens the main sequence band in the Hertzsprung–Russell diagram.

-Once a main sequence star ceases to fuse hydrogen in its core, the core begins to collapse under its own weight.
+Once a main sequence star ceases to fuse hydrogen in its core, the core begins to collapse under its own gravity.
 This causes it to increase in temperature and hydrogen fuses in a shell outside the core, which provides more energy than core hydrogen burning.
 Low- and intermediate-mass stars expand and cool until at about 5,000 K they begin to increase in luminosity in a stage known as the red-giant branch.
 The transition from the main sequence to the red giant branch is known as the subgiant branch.
 The shape and duration of the subgiant branch varies for stars of different masses, due to differences in the internal configuration of the star.